Boiann/boudoir-studio/README.md

 <!-- Hero imb, gif or img of all 3 pages together -->

-The goal was to present the index (home) page in black and white, second (gallery) with colour accents and third (about) in full colour.
+The goal was to present the [Home](https://boiann.github.io/boudoir-studio/index.html "Link to Boudoir Studio home page") page in black and white, [Gallery](https://boiann.github.io/boudoir-studio/gallery.html "Link to Boudoir Studio gallery page") with colour accents and [About Us](https://boiann.github.io/boudoir-studio/about.html "Link to Boudoir Studio about us page") in full colour.
 This gradual colour addition was meant to give a sense of progression through the website and to keep the website dynamic and attractive.
 After the developer started with gallery and about.html he realized doing colour accent will be very hard to do because picture used doesn't have high contrast in the right spots (eyes, lips etc).